Top 10 Liminal Spaces of Downtown Lincoln

 Bennett Martin's elevator looks out on their public garden.

-Vines grow on the brick exterior of Bennett Martin's public garden, a chipped stepping stone in the water fountain provide a liminal aesthetic to this place.
+Vines grow on the brick exterior of Bennett Martin's public garden, and a chipped stepping stone in the water fountain provides a liminal aesthetic to this place.

 6. Miller and Paine

 The winding halls inside Miller and Paine provide an almost pink hue to its walls from the overhead lighting.
 Walking through the halls feels like a place frozen in time.
 An obsolete bank that used to live inside the hallowed halls of Miller and Paine only adds to the building’s aesthetic.